christidis/microservices-demo/deploy/README.md

 ## TASK 5: Pull Request

-Please make sure you commit your changes to your forked repository and open a Pull Request to my repository.
+Please make sure you commit your changes to your forked repository and open a Pull Request to this repository.

 ## Cleanup